 CHOOSE YOUR WICK TYPE

 There are 3 wick varieties to choose from, with 2 types of wicks available in color!
 Each wick has its own unique performance and aesthetic properties:

 - CRACKLING - Flat Wick.
-Dark Wood.
+Dark Wood + Color.
 Makes a soft, crackling ambiance.

 - WHISPER - Flat Wick.
 Light Wood.
 Makes minimal crackle.

-- SHAPED - Tube or Spiral.
-Dark Wood.
+- SHAPED - Tube, Spiral, or X-Shaped.
+Dark Wood + Color.
 Makes a soft, crackling ambiance.
 X Wicks offer a pyramid-shaped flame.

 There are 2 additional Flat Wick styles to choose from for both Crackling and Whisper varieties: